7innovations/FixU-Machine-Learning/README.md

 # **FixU Machine Learning**

-**FixU Machine Learning** is a machine learning-powered solution designed to detect depression and support mental health initiatives.
+**FixU Machine Learning** is a deep learning-powered solution designed to detect depression and support mental health initiatives.
 This repository contains machine learning models, training scripts, and deployment resources to provide seamless integration with the FixU platform.

 ---